brendanpotter00/brendan-web/README.md

   Utilized to render the low-poly Earth model and other 3D visual elements.

 - **Tailwind CSS:**
   A utility-first CSS framework that enables rapid styling and ensures responsiveness across devices (from iPhone to desktop).
-All global styles are managed in a single file.
+Global styles are managed in a single file.

 ## Requirements & Implementation Steps